cocos-creator/docs-3d-deprecated/en/scripting/scheduler.md

     this.schedule(this.callback, 1);
     ```

-> **Note**: When the component's timer calls the callback, the `this` of the callback is specified as the component itself, so `this` can be used directly in the callback.
+> **Note**: when the component's timer calls the callback, the `this` of the callback is specified as the component itself, so `this` can be used directly in the callback.

 Here is a list of all of the timer functions in **Component**: